-working with civil society organizations (CSOs) on the ground, in intermediary organizations, or in head offices; those working with donors or large regional or international organizations; those with a speciality in programme design, monitoring, evaluation and learning; and those working in development, aid or diplomatic positions (particularly if they have the opportunity to engage in programmes and field work).
+This document has been structured to offer food for thought to a variety of audiences with a diverse interests and needs.
+While it is aimed at being more practice-oriented than theoretical, the range of potential practitioners is wide, including those working with civil society organizations (CSOs) on the ground, in intermediary organizations, or in head offices; those working with civil society organizations (CSOs) on the ground, in intermediary organizations, or in head offices; those working with donors or large regional or international organizations; those with a speciality in programme design, monitoring, evaluation and learning; and those working in development, aid or diplomatic positions (particularly if they have the opportunity to engage in programmes and field work).
 For individuals new to programmatic learning, this resource guide can provide an entry point and survey of relevant issues.
 For the more experienced, it offers perspectives on the topic from the view of practitioners working in a post-COVID environment in which there is shrinking civic space and both emerging opportunities and threats by IT and AI.

-&lt;sup>1Additional insights will be available as the KPSRL PLI-funded pilot projects complete their two-year cycle and are reviewed in late 2024.
+1Additional insights will be available as the KPSRL PLI-funded pilot projects complete their two-year cycle and are reviewed in late 2024.